mobile app bar

 Get all your NFL news here in just 60 words

-There’s plenty of blame to go around in Miami right now, but according to a former member of the team and current radio host, Joe Rose, the bulk of it should be placed on Tagovailoa first and foremost, even if McDaniel was the one who advocated for his four-year $212.4-million contract.
-“Mike McDaniel went to bat hard for Tua,” Rose recalled during his latest broadcast on 104.3 WQAM Sports.
+According to a former member of the team and current radio host, Joe Rose, the bulk of the blame for the mess in Miami should be placed on Tagovailoa, even if McDaniel was the one who advocated for his four-year $212.4-million contract.

 So it’s like, okay, you wanted him.
 You said he was a franchise quarterback; he’s the guy.
 Now we’ve got to see it.
 We haven’t seen it.
-We didn’t see it last year; he missed six games,” Rose added.
+We didn’t see it last year; he missed six games,” he added.

 About the author